Script Development / SQL Construction DFF.SQL

 SQL parameters |

-Most SQL-based connectors already have this feature built-in
+Most SQL connectors have this feature built-in

 You can directly use conn.query(sql, sql_params)

-without needing to call this method separately.
+without calling this method separately.

 .